How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Left cells and Kottwitz's conjecture

 We now state a few less well-known facts about the characters $\chi_\Gamma$.

 \begin{theorem} If $\Gamma$, $\Gamma'$ are left cells in a finite Coxeter group $W$, then $\langle \chi_\Gamma,\chi_{\Gamma'} \rangle = |\Gamma \cap \Gamma'^{-1}|$. \end{theorem}

 \begin{proof} When $W$ is a Weyl group, this is \cite[Proposition 12.15]{L}.
-Alvis notes how to extend Lusztig's proof to type $H_4$ \cite[Proposition 3.4]{Alvis}, and his argument remains valid in types $H_3$ and $I_2(m)$ (noting the explicit description of the left cells for these groups given in the following sections.) \end{proof}
+Alvis notes how to extend Lusztig's proof to type $H_4$ \cite[Proposition 3.4]{Alvis}, and his argument remains valid in types $H_3$ and $I_2(m)$ (noting the explicit description of the left cells for these groups given in the following sections.)
+Alternatively, Geck has given a general proof of this theorem; see \cite[Corollary 3.9]{Geck_recent}. \end{proof}

 \begin{corollary} If $\Gamma$ is a left cell in a finite Coxeter group $W$, then $\chi_\Gamma$ is multiplicity-free if and only if every $w \in \Gamma \cap \Gamma^{-1}$ is an involution. \end{corollary}